-&lt;sup>18 Francois and Strutt (1999) offer average tariff rates by importing region, and Lankes (2002) offers export tax equivalents of MFA quotas also by importing region.
+17 Francois and Strutt (1999) offer average tariff rates by importing region, and Lankes (2002) offers export tax equivalents of MFA quotas also by importing region.

-&lt;sup>19 Several papers deal with these quotas, but they do not have the data we are looking for.
+18 Several papers deal with these quotas, but do not have the data we are looking for.
 These include: Francois and Wörz (2006), who deal with only the period from 1996 and forward; Trela and Whalley (1990) who deal with only two years; OECD (2003), which is a survey of studies that gives no fruitful suggestions about where to find the needed data; and Harrison et al. (1997), who report for only one year.